-Sex hormones can be affected by many factors- some that you can control and others that you can not.
-For example, menopause and andropause are phases of an individual’s natural life cycle, and during those phases, hormones become unbalanced— this is a factor that you cannot control.
+Sex hormones can be affected by many factors – some that you can control and others that you can’t.
+For example, menopause and andropause are phases of an individual’s natural life cycle, and during those phases, hormones become unbalanced — this is a factor that you can’t control.
 However, things like overeating sugar, refined carbs, or alcohol, which can spike estrogen, are something that you can control.

 Stubborn fat can also be caused by stress.
 Stressful thoughts create hormonal responses that cause weight gain and insulin resistance.
-When you are stressed, an adrenal hormone called cortisol is released.
-Cortisol is a survival hormone that protects us when we are in danger.
+When you’re stressed, an adrenal hormone called cortisol is released.
+Cortisol is a survival hormone that protects us when we’re in danger.
 It helps you run faster, hear better, see further, and pumps fuel into your bloodstream to provide a burst of quick energy.
-It also shuts down digestion and slows your metabolism, which over the long term, can cause high blood sugar, an increase in belly fat, high blood pressure, high cholesterol, and muscle loss.
+It also shuts down digestion and slows your metabolism, which, over the long term, can cause high blood sugar, an increase in belly fat, high blood pressure, high cholesterol, and muscle loss.

 What You Can Do to Lose Stubborn Fat

-4 Steps to Take If You Discover That It Is Your Thyroid That’s the Problem
+4 Steps to Take If You Discover That it’s Your Thyroid That’s the Problem

 1. Get the right tests.
 Make sure that your doctor checks your thyroid-stimulating hormones as well as thyroid antibodies.
 Some people may also need to get a particular test called reverse T3.
 This test will check to see if heavy metals like mercury, pesticides, yeast, or nutritional deficiencies like selenium, vitamin D, zinc, or iodine could be inhibiting thyroid hormone function.

 2. Eat thyroid supporting foods.
-Soybeans, raw kale, and other raw cruciferous veggies that contain thyroid-blocking compounds called goitrogens should be avoided.
-You can eat cruciferous vegetables if they are cooked, but not raw.
+You should avoid soybeans, raw kale, and other raw cruciferous veggies that contain thyroid-blocking compounds called goitrogens.
+You can eat cruciferous vegetables if they’re cooked, but not raw.
 The creation of thyroid hormones requires iodine.
-Eating wild-caught salmon, low-mercury fish and seaweed will provide you with good sources of iodine, particularly if you do not partake in iodized salt.
+Eating wild-caught salmon, low-mercury fish, and seaweed will provide you with good sources of iodine, particularly if you don’t consume iodized salt.